 Extensions that add only a metre or two in width can’t usefully form a living room in their own right, so it is often best to use the space to extend an existing room, linking old and new with as wide an opening as possible.
 The exception is if the space is used as a cloakroom or utility room.

-4. Connect your home to your extension with a covered walkway
+4. Connect your home to a converted garage with a covered walkway

 A covered walkway linking a house to an outbuilding, such as a garage conversion, can be very successful.
 A glazed walkway can be a great solution to planning restrictions – for example, a listed building, where a solid link would be inappropriate.